-Why should you buy this: It’s the best gaming headset for virtually any system.
+Why should you buy this?
+It’s the best gaming headset for virtually any system.

-Who’s it for: Those who want high fidelity audio and a premium feel.
+Who’s it for?
+Those who want high fidelity audio and a premium feel.

 Why we picked the SteelSeries Arctis Pro:

-The Arctis Pro excels in so many categories, it’s hard to know where to start.
+The Arctis Pro excels in so many categories that it’s hard to know where to start.
 Regardless of your preferred setup, you’ll be able to find a version of the Pro that works for you, as both wired and wireless models exist.
 Both versions include plug-and-play peripherals that support hi-res sound and enable users to fine-tune EQ settings and surround sound at a much more granular scale than the competition.
 For multiplayer communication, the headset includes a highly flexible, crystal-clear mic that rivals even some professional-grade audio equipment.
 Best of all, it does all this without the need for extra software or downloads, which is something that kept previous Arctis headsets from reaching their full potential when connected to a PS4.

 Finally, unlike many bulky headsets with gaudy designs, the Arctis Pro’s design looks mature and professional.
 Its aesthetic mimics stylish audiophile headphones, with a novel, one-size-fits-all headband that is incredibly comfortable and can be customized with different earpad fabrics and headband styles to fit your taste.

-Why we picked the Cloud Revolver S:
+Why we picked the Logitech G Pro X:

-Who’s it for: PlayStation gamers who want a powerful wireless headset (and don’t mind paying for it).
+Who’s it for?
+PlayStation gamers who want a powerful wireless headset (and don’t mind paying for it).